brentvollebregt/nitratine.net/posts/convert-py-to-exe/post.md

 ## Common Issues and Questions

 ### My script runs fine in IDLE but won't run when packaged to exe
-Regarding that the python script runs properly by itself then this would have been caused by incorrect configuration or third party modules.
-The best way to find what the issue is, is to add the -d flag and then re-package it.
+Regarding that the python script runs properly by itself then this would have been caused by an incorrect configuration or third-party modules.
+The best way to identify the issue is to add `-d all` to the command and then re-package it.
 This will mean the exe is now in a debugging mode.
 Open up cmd and then run the exe using cmd e.g. "C:/folder/path/myexe.exe".
 Any errors will be preserved in the console which you were previously missing.

 ### zipimport.ZipImportError: can't find module 'encodings'
 Please upgrade PyInstaller to 3.4 or above using: `python -m pip install --upgrade PyInstaller`

 ### "Open command window here" isn't shown when I shift right click?
 Make sure you are holding down shift.
 If you are using new versions of Windows, this has been replaced by "Open PowerShell Window Here".
-Using this method will work exactly the same for this tutorial; so go ahead and use PowerShell.
+Using this method will work the same for this tutorial, so go ahead and use PowerShell.

 ### 'pip' is not recognized as an internal or external command
 Please follow the pip setup again, you have done something wrong.
 Alternatively, you can try to use `python -m pip {command}`.